ruby-grape/grape-swagger-rails/README.md

 GrapeSwaggerRails.options.doc_expansion = 'list'
 ```

-You can set supportedSubmitMethods with an array of the supported HTTP methods, default is ["get" "post" "put" "delete" "patch"]
+You can set supportedSubmitMethods with an array of the supported HTTP methods, default is ["get" "post" "put" "delete" "patch"].
 See the official Swagger-UI documentation about [SwaggerUi Parameters](https://github.com/swagger-api/swagger-ui#parameters).

 ```ruby